-ECON 336-0 Analytic Methods for Public Policy Analysis Formulation of objectives, structuring decision problems, choices under uncertainty, interactive decisions, and the impact of organizational structure on project outcomes.
+ECON 336-0 Analytic Methods for Public Policy Analysis

+Formulation of objectives, structuring decision problems, choices under uncertainty, interactive decisions, and the impact of organizational structure on project outcomes.
 Prerequisites: 281, 310-1,2.

 ECON 337-0 Economics of State and Local Governments Economic functions and financing of state and local governments in theory and practice; costs and demands for local public services; role of government finance in urban and regional growth.
 Prerequisites: 281, 310-1,2.
 ECON 339-0 Labor Economics Survey of economic problems growing out of employment relationships; theories and processes of wage and employment determination, income distribution, and the role of trade unions and issues of economic security.
 Prerequisites: 281, 310-1,2, 311.
 ECON 340-0 Economics of the Family Application of microeconomic theory to the analysis of family issues: marriage, cohabitation, the decision to have children, divorce, credit and insurance, and legacies.
 Prerequisites: 281, 310-1,2.

-ECON 341-0 Economics of Education The economic analysis of education, including return to schooling, education and economic growth, education production functions, school financing, vouchers, charter schools, and accountability.
+ECON 341-0 Economics of Education The economic analysis of education, including return to schooling, education and economic growth, education production and accountability.
 Prerequisites: 281, 310-1,2.
-ECON 349-0 Industrial Economics Price and efficiency

 ECON 349-0 Industrial Economics Price and efficiency performance of American industries representative of various types of market structures and practices.
 Prerequisites: 281, 310-1,2.